OCA/l10n-japan/report_alternative_layout/README.rst

 - Show Document Number: If selected, the document number will be displayed in the report header, at the top-right corner.
 - Date Field: If entered, the date of the document will be displayed in the report header, at the top-right corner.
 - Date Field Label: The label to display for the date field in the report, if specified.
 If not set, the field's name will be used instead.

+Note: These settings are company-dependent and can be configured separately for each company in a multi-company environment.

 Bug Tracker
 ===========